-Olivier Raynaut was appointed as VP Client Delivery on September 1, 2020 pursuant to an employment agreement.
+Olivier Raynaut was appointed Vice President, Client Delivery on September 1, 2020 pursuant to an employment agreement.
 Mr. Raynaut previously held roles including the Chief Technology Officer of GSX Participations S.A. since May 1, 2015.
 If the Corporation terminates Mr. Raynaut's employment without cause, there is no further obligation to Mr. Raynaut other than statutory obligations.

-Sue Bond was appointed Senior Vice President (SVP) of Sales and Partnership on January 3, 2023, pursuant to an employment agreement.
-If the Corporation terminates Ms. Bond's employment without cause, it is obligated to provide Ms. Bond six months' notice plus one month for each completed year of service, to a maximum of eighteen months.
-As of the date of this Circular, the estimated incremental payment that would be payable to Ms. Bond upon termination without cause is approximately \$140,616.
-The incremental payout that would be owed Ms. Bond upon a change of control event is approximately \$195,617.
-Ms. Bond has tendered her resignation, effective September 12, 2024.
+Randah McKinnnie was appointed Vice President, Product on March 25, 2024.
+If the Corporation terminates Ms. McKinnie's employment without cause, it is obligated to provide Ms. McKinnie six months' notice plus one month for each completed year of service, to a maximum of eighteen months plus 1/12th of the aggregate of the total annual bonuses awarded in the last fiscal year.
+As of the date of this Circular, the estimated incremental payment that would be payable to Ms. McKinnie upon termination without cause is approximately \$144,431.
+The incremental payout that would be owed Ms. McKinnie upon a change of control event is approximately \$202,369.